fatmakhamis/AKAN-NAME/README.md

-# Akan name Project
+# Akan name Finder
 #### By Fatma Khamis, 21/02/2021
 ## Description
 This web application requests for your birthday details and gender then calculates the day you were born.
 Depending on your gender Your Akan name will be displayed.
 Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
-You need to fill a form with your burthdate details to display your Akan name.
+You need to fill a form with your birthdate details to display your Akan name.
 ##Demo
 Here is a working live demo:https://fatmakhamis.github.io/Fatma-Portfolio/.
 ## Setup/Installation Requirements